RayLaciste/RayLaciste/README.md

 Node.js, Express, REST APIs

 **Tools & Systems:**
-MongoDB, Docker, Git, AWS (S3), Stripe API
+MongoDB, Docker, Git, AWS (S3), Jest, Mocha

 ---

 ## 🚀 Featured Projects

-### 📝 Collaborative Editor (Notion-style)
+### 📝 Note-ish (Notion-style)
-- Real-time document editing with low-latency sync
-- Nested documents, drag-and-drop blocks, authentication
-- Built with Next.js, Convex, Tailwind

-👉 *Focus: real-time systems, frontend architecture*
+- Developed a real-time synchronized database using Convex for minimal-latency collaborative editing, featuring nested documents, search functionality, file operations (upload/delete/replace), and document publishing.
+- Implemented Notion-style block editing with drag-and-drop organization and rich formatting capabilities giving end-users an intuitive experience
+- Integrated authentication with Clerk, soft-delete document recovery, and a responsive mobile/desktop interface.

 ---

-### 🃏 TCG OCR (Computer Vision)
+### 🃏 OpenCV Card Recognizer (Computer Vision)
-- Real-time card detection + OCR pipeline
-- Built with OpenCV + Tesseract
-- Explores challenges of OCR in noisy environments

-👉 *Focus: computer vision, preprocessing, ML-adjacent systems*
+- Built a real-time card detection system processing live webcam footage, using OpenCV's contour detection to locate cards in frame and Tesseract OCR to extract text from the card.
+- Engineered image preprocessing pipeline with adaptive thresholding, brightness/contrast enhancement, and noise reduction to improve OCR accuracy by 60%.
+- Used AI-assisted development tools to accelerate iteration cycles and troubleshoot complex computer vision challenges, while deepening understanding of machine learning concepts.

 ---

-### 🛒 Full-Stack E-Commerce Platform
+### 🛒 The Studio 26 E-Commerce Website
-- Built MERN app with Stripe payments + shipping integration
-- Replaced Shopify, reducing costs by 20%
-- Implemented automated testing (Mocha, Selenium)

-👉 *Focus: production systems, backend + integrations*
+- Built and shipped a full-stack MERN (MongoDB, Express.js, React, Node.js) web application from prototype to production with a centralized management system to reduce complexity in the company's internal tooling.
+- Developed and integrated Restful API layer connecting Stripe (payments) and Shippo (shipping), replacing Shopify and cutting operational costs by 20%.
+- Using MongoDB and Amazon S3, implemented a scalable storage solution to manage product information to improve user experience and cut running costs.
+- Developed and executed automated test suites using Mocha and Selenium to validate payment processing and database operations to ensure transaction reliability, increasing code coverage by 40%.

 ---

 ## 📈 What I'm Looking For

 - Full-stack or backend engineering roles
 - Opportunities to build real-world, scalable systems

 ---

 ## 📫 Contact

-- Email: raylaciste@yahoo.com
+- Email: raylaciste@proton.me
 - LinkedIn: https://www.linkedin.com/in/rayangelo/